judahschvimer/sample/README.md

-A sample porject for use with the Evergreen tutorial
+A sample project for use with the Evergreen tutorial